 Freedom To Thrive’s mission is to abolish the punishment-based carceral systems through transformative organizing, strategic partnerships and convening shared learning spaces.
 Our work centers around combating crimmigration– the intersection of criminal-legal and immigration enforcement– using a Pro Black, gender-affirming lens.

-We believe that strategic campaigning, relationship-building across races and genders, and investing in the healing and leadership of communities most impacted by criminalization is how we win.
-We convene campaigns for reinvestment and against criminalization, build movements that unite Black and brown communities, and offer healing justice training programs and mentorship towards liberation We are organizing for a world where Black and brown communities are safe and can thrive, have resources to build from, and relationships rooted in mutual dignity.
+Our vision of change is grounded in collaborative partnerships and network organizing.
+We are intentional about supporting the capacity of groups on the ground to create change, while connecting them to national partnerships that unify and advance the work.
+We believe in strategic campaigning, shared learning and relationship-building across races and genders, and investing in the healing and leadership of communities most impacted by criminalization.
+We are organizing for a world where Black and brown communities are safe and can thrive, and have resources to build from along with relationships rooted in mutual dignity.
 And we believe that we will win.